 Interactions of memory and decision making

 Many of our decisions are influenced by memory.
 Often times the details of these memories are lost, but we none the less have a sense of what we should do (nondeclarative memory).
 Other times, decision making involves retrieving specific details from past events (declarative memory).
 Thus, decision making can involve different forms of memory — which are thought to be supported by different brain regions.
-The AD&D Lab is interested in how these two types of memory contribute to decision making and how age-related changes to specific memory regions affect decision quality.
-Current studies examine memory-dependent decision processing in consumer choice, risk taking, and value learning.
-We are also interested in determining how stress and emotion affect what we remember about our choice options.
+The AD&D Lab is interested in how different learning and memory systems contribute to decision making and how age-related changes to specific memory regions affect decision quality.
+Current studies examine learning-dependent decision processing in risk taking, value learning, veracity detection, and trust-related decision making.
+We are also interested in determining how affective processes impact learning about choice options in the context of human aging.

 Optimal decision making requires learning about choice-relevant options and integrating new information with related prior knowledge.
 Countless interventions have been proposed to facilitate learning about decision options, but it is often unclear if these interventions are actually effective and whether effectiveness depends on the decision maker’s age.
-Our lab seeks to determine pathways to improved decision making in domains such as personal finances, health, and social interactions.
-We also consider whether age-related factors, including changes to cognition and motivation, impact the effectiveness of interventions designed to enhance decision making.
-Current projects in the AD&D Lab assess the effectiveness of financial disclosures and science-learning platforms in improving younger and older adults’ decision making.
+Our lab seeks to determine risk factors for impaired decision making and pathways to improved decision making in domains such as personal finances, health, and social interactions.
+We also consider whether factors including changes to cognition and motivation, as well as race and ethnicity, influence risk for decision impairments and the effectiveness of interventions designed to enhance decision making.

 Effects of challenge on decision making